nexcess/limit-orders/readme.txt

 Initial release of the plugin.

 == Upgrade Notice ==

+= 1.1.2 =
+Fixes error that was preventing order limiting from working on stores with limits higher than 10.

 = 1.1.1 =
 Fixes errors in WP Admin after a store's order limit has been reached.